52North/smartSensorEditor/README.md

 smartSensorEditor is a Maven overlay of the original smartEditor webapp.
 It consists of two modules:

-* ``smartSensorEditor-api``: Java classes, partially overwriting classes from the smartEditor-api module using the [maven-shade-plugin](http://maven.apache.org/plugins/maven-shade-plugin/).
+* ``smartSensorEditor-api``: Java classes
 * ``smartSensorEditor-webapp``: the web application, building on smartEditor-webapp.
-The [maven-war-plugin](http://maven.apache.org/plugins/maven-war-plugin/) with its [overlay functionality](http://maven.apache.org/plugins/maven-war-plugin/overlays.html) is used.
+The [maven-war-plugin](http://maven.apache.org/plugins/maven-war-plugin/) with its [overlay functionality](http://maven.apache.org/plugins/maven-war-plugin/overlays.html) is used to replace and add new files.

 smartEditor uses the [Spring Framework](http://projects.spring.io/spring-framework/) and all configuration happens via Spring Beans in XML files.
 For processing of XML documents, smartEditor uses a combination of XSLT and Groovy.
 For the front end Java Server Pages (jsp) are used.
 Therefore files of all of the above types were added to adjust smartEditor for SensorML and unit tests were written to ensure working code.

 #### Changes to smartEditor